About the Journal

 5. Acknowledging contributors

-The individuals who had contributed to the study but do not meet all the above four criteria of authorship should be acknowledged in acknowledgement section.
+The individuals who had contributed to the study but do not meet all the above four criteria of authorship should be acknowledged in the acknowledgement section.

-Acquisition of funding, the collection of data or general supervision of the research itself does not account for authorship.
+Acquisition of funding, the collection of data, or general supervision of the research itself does not account for authorship.

 Ethical approval of research